Nights of Lights St. Augustine

 What is Nights of Lights?

-Every year from mid-November through late January, St. Augustine transforms into a glittering wonderland.
-Over three million white lights blanket the historic district—draped across Spanish colonial architecture, wrapped around ancient oak trees, and strung along the bayfront.
+Every year from mid-November through early January, St. Augustine transforms into a glittering wonderland.
+Now in its 32nd year, over three million white lights blanket the historic district—draped across Spanish colonial architecture, wrapped around ancient oak trees, and strung along the bayfront.

 Named one of the top 10 holiday light displays in the world by National Geographic, Nights of Lights draws hundreds of thousands of visitors to Florida's oldest city each season.
 The lights come on every evening at dusk and stay lit until the early morning hours.